Using Microsoft SQL Server as the Persistence Provider

 SQL Server Editions Comparison

-There are several SQL Server editions that you can choose from to best fit your data solution: Enterprise, Standard, or Express.
-The table below compares the three choices for editions of the MS SQL Server.
+There are several SQL Server editions that you can choose from to best fit your data solution: Enterprise or Standard.
+The table below compares the choices for editions of the MS SQL Server.

 Generally, the SQL Standard Edition is suitable for production environments, as it supports most of the features required.